What is Earth Hour?

 - More than 2123 mitigation actions submitted by Earth Hour City Challenge 2014 participating cities

-But this is just the start, there’s so many more Earth Hour stories out there we’re still discovering, and of course much more to do.
+But this is just the start, there are so many more Earth Hour stories out there we’re still discovering, and of course much more to do.

 Back to the event.
 Isn't switching the lights off dangerous?
 What about public safety?